streamingTurtles/4-codeQuizHW_PAC/README.md

 ## NOTES:
-* > I left in comments where necessary to further continue building out this code to ultimately complete all the criteria.
+* > This code is heavly commited - much complexity in such a simple game
 * > Pseudo code is in place where code logic still needs to be completed
 <br/>